Farmers in certain areas of southern Manitoba need four to five weeks of ideal weather or they won’t be planting a crop this spring.

 “If the forecast for the next 10 days (late April–early May) is correct, there will be acres unseeded in our particular area.”

 Fields in many parts of southwestern Manitoba remain wet because fall rain saturated soil before freeze-up.
-Then, an early March blizzard brought 25 to 40 centimetres of snow to the western half of the province.
+Then, an early March blizzard brought 25 to 40 centimeters of snow to the western half of the province.

 David Rourke, who also farms near Minto, has lived through wet springs and he’s trying to remain hopeful.